100-days-of-data-science-code/100-Days-of-Data-Science/README.md

 # 100 Days of Data Science code.

-*All Contents,Articles and Tutorials are found here (www.medium.com/100daysofdscode)*
+*All Contents,Articles and Tutorials are found here [Click here to view](www.medium.com/100daysofdscode)*

-*Find our Curriculum here (https://github.com/Emekaborisama/100daysofdscode/blob/master/Curriculum.md)*
+*Find our Curriculum here [Click here to view](https://github.com/Emekaborisama/100daysofdscode/blob/master/Curriculum.md)*

+Kindly sunscribe to my newsletter [Click here to Subscribe](https://www.getrevue.co/profile/DataKnight) and i will surely send you a gift

 *Hashtag @100daysofdscode*

-#### If you would love to have the doc of the curriculum and a breakdown of each topic kindly send a mail to borisphilosophy@gmail.com using the *Subject* "100daysofdscode"
+#### If you would love to have the doc of the curriculum and a breakdown of each topic kindly send a mail to knightdata2@gmail.com using the *Subject* "100daysofdscode"

 ## Hi Folks